jpallari/dns-txt-lookup/README.md

 ## Build

-You can use make to build this tool:
+You can use `make` to build this tool:

     make

+Which produces a binary named `dns-txt-lookup`.

+## Examples

+Lookup all TXT records for `example.org`:

+    dns-txt-lookup example.org

+Lookup only one TXT record for `example.org`:

+    dns-txt-lookup -m 1 example.org

+Use `XXX` as the separator between TXT records:

+    dns-txt-lookup -s XXX example.org

+Use the null byte (`\0`) as the separator:

+    dns-txt-lookup -0 example.org

 ## Alternatives